Executive-Committee

 Andrea Melo | IAAC Chair

-Sharonmae Shirley | IAAC Vice-Chair
+Warren Merkel | IAAC Vice-Chair

 Rhonda Banks | IAAC Treasurer

-Ferney Chaparro | IAAC Technical Secretary
+Ferney Chaparro | IAAC Executive - Technical Secretary

-Paola Marsico | MLA Committee and MLA Group Chair
+Paola Mársico | MLA Committee and MLA Group Chair

-Robert Knake | MLA Committee and MLA Group Vice-Chair
+Robert Knake | MLA Committe and MLA Group Vice-Chair

-Alba Cabrera | Management Committee Chair
+Alba Cabrera | Technical Committee Vice-Chair

-María Miranda | Management Committee Vice-Chair
+Alejandra Avelar | Management Committee Vice-Chair

 Israel Teixeira | Stakeholders Committee Chair